Edmonton Indian Residential School

 The emphasis on farm work at the expense of academic study was a constant source of friction between the school, on the one hand, and the children, their parents and visiting inspectors, on the other.
 In 1930, one boy who pleaded to be returned home or transferred to another school wrote, “I just went to school three days since I came here, that isn’t why my father send me here to work, he send me here to go to school and study hard, and to learn to read and write.”
 The boy stated that he had to have someone write the letter for him because he had not yet learned “anything at all.”
 Indian Agent Mortimer, to whom the boy was writing, confirmed that he found it difficult to convince parents in his agency (in British Columbia) to send their children to Edmonton because of complaints that the students were “continually working on the farm, thereby getting little or no education.”

 Principal Woodsworth defended the intensive farm labour demanded of the students, arguing that “farm education” was “the best kind of training they could have.”
-In his writings, Woodsworth often extolled the Christian virtues of farming life, a conviction that reflected the church’s position that Aboriginal fishers, hunters, and trappers should transform into Christian farmers.
+In his writings, Woodsworth often extolled the Christian virtues of farming life, a conviction that reflected the church’s position that Indigenous fishers, hunters, and trappers should transform into Christian farmers.
 He criticized parents who wanted their children “suddenly to become fine scholars, after allowing them to run the streets of their villages until they are big boys and girls” and praised the school’s regime for the “discipline and restraint” it instilled in them.

 The DIA also favoured the focus on agriculture.
 In 1929, when the Indian commissioner reported that girls at Edmonton IRS were not doing the milking, the DIA ordered the school to begin instruction immediately.
 “What are we going to do when these women return to their reserves as farmers and are not able to milk cows?
 Are they to employ maids?” wrote the commissioner.
 He added, “One of our greatest difficulties is to get these people to keep milk cows,” and he lamented that men on the reserves would not do the milking.